IDajoqy/Alx-pre_course/0x03-git/README.md

-this is my second README file
+this is my second README file that i just created